JuliaSmoothOptimizers/OptimizationProblems.jl/docs/src/tutorial.md

 ## Problems in JuMP syntax: PureJuMP

-You can obtain the list of problems currently defined with `OptimizationProblems.meta[!, :name]` that returns the list of exported names of the submodule.
+You can obtain the list of problems currently defined with `OptimizationProblems.meta[!, :name]`.
 ``` @example ex1
 using OptimizationProblems, OptimizationProblems.PureJuMP
 problems = OptimizationProblems.meta[!, :name]